|

 "Part adventure story, part searing

-reportage, part love story, and wholly absorbing... written with
+reportage, part love story, and wholly absorbing...
+If

 you want to know what everyday life is like for the Palestinian people,